Evans, Thomas Frye Lewis

-He was rector of St. Stephen's Church in Montreal, the church on Atwater near the old site of the Children's Hospital, and stayed there for 46 years.
+Dean Evans was the rector of St. Stephen's Church in Montreal, a church on Atwater Street, and stayed there for forty-six years.
 While there, he served as an Honourary Canon, Archdeacon, and then was named the fifth Dean of Montreal Diocese, but would only accept the position if he could stay at St. Stephen's and not move over to the Cathedral.
 In 1908 he was within a whisker of being elected Bishop.
-It was an actual split vote and they had to adjourn for three weeks to sort it out in typical Anglican political maneuvering.
+It was an actual split vote and they had to adjourn for three weeks to sort it out in typical Anglican political manoeuvring.
 They picked the other guy, John Craig Farthing.
 The Dean died in 1919.
-It is said that he had pneumonia, collapsed dramatically in the pulpit on a Sunday morning while delivering his sermon, and died a few days later.
-(Of course, this was long before anti-biotics.)
+It is said that he had pneumonia, collapsed in the pulpit on a Sunday morning while delivering his sermon, and died a few days later.

 Very few of Dean Lewis Evans’s writings remain but it is clear from them that he was a devoted churchman and that he had worked hard to help in the development of the Anglican Diocese of Montreal.
 A school in the St. Henri district was named after him, and he was very insistent that all of the Anglican clergy should be able to speak French.
 In Tadoussac, he lived in what was then the furthest east Price house, the Beattie/Price house.
 It was built along with the other Price houses for the administrators of Price Brothers Lumber, but this one was lent to Dean Evans and he eventually acquired it by squatter’s rights.
-From him it passed to his wife, Emily Elizabeth Evans, and then to their son, Lewis Evans, who sold it to James and Anne Beattie.
-The Dean had also owned a part of the tennis club property, but where the Williams family donated their portion of that lot, he sold his to Jonathan Dwight and let him donate to the tennis club!
+From him, it passed to his wife, Emily Elizabeth (Bethune) Evans, and then to their son, Lewis Evans, who sold it to James and Anne Beattie.
+The Dean had also owned a part of the tennis club property which he bought from the Price family, but he sold his portion to Jonathan Dwight and Mr Dwight sold it to the tennis club.